 Cons of counting net carbs

-- The risk to introduce more calories
+- The risk of introducing more calories

 Should I count net carbs or total carbs in the keto diet?